This is Your Place!

-We are a coed, residential Catholic liberal arts and sciences college located in the heart of Boston.
-Founded in 1919 by the Sisters of Notre Dame de Namur, our 17-acre campus in the city's Fenway area is home to over 2,500 undergraduate and graduate students representing 44 countries and 30 states and territories.
+We are a coed, residential Catholic liberal arts and sciences college located in the heart of Boston's Fenway neighborhood.
+Founded in 1919 by the Sisters of Notre Dame de Namur, our 17-acre campus is home to more than 1,800 undergraduate students representing 48 countries and 33 states and territories.

 Administration Building The first thing you'll notice upon entering our campus is our historic Administration Building.
-Designed by the award-winning architectural firm, Maginnis & Walsh, this nearly 90-year-old building is the landmark structure of our campus.
-It is home to administration and staff offices, the chapel and many of our classrooms.
+Designed by the award-winning architectural firm, Maginnis & Walsh, this century-old building is the landmark structure of our campus.
+It is home to administrative and staff offices, the Chapel and many of our classrooms.

-The Chapel, sitting in the heart of the Emmanuel Campus, is home to a long history of College traditions.
-The stained glass windows have lit the way for generations of students as they marched towards Baccalaureate or celebrated Christmas Mass.
-Our Campus Ministry staff supports students of all faiths.
+The Chapel, set in the heart of the Emmanuel campus, is home to a long history of College traditions.
+Our Campus Ministry staff supports students of all faith backgrounds.
 Through a variety of student-focused ministries, programs and discussions, they'll challenge and encourage you to put your beliefs into action.

 Social Justice + Community Service

-Our Quad is an oasis from the bustling city streets and a favorite place for students to convene.
 During the warmer months, this green space comes alive with activity as a place to find a game of ultimate Frisbee or to catch some rays and relax.
-Nestled between our Administration Building and the Jean Yawkey Center, the Quad is truly the heart of our campus.
+Located between our Administration Building and the Jean Yawkey Center, the Quad is truly the heart of our campus.

-Home of the Saints The Jean Yawkey Center is also home to the athletic offices and gymnasium - the place where Saints' pride comes alive.
-Emmanuel athletics offers 16 varsity sports including cross country, soccer, volleyball, basketball, lacrosse, softball, and indoor and outdoor track.
-Each team participates in the Great Northeast Athletic Conference (GNAC) and is affiliated with the National Collegiate Athletic Association (NCAA) and the Eastern College Athletic Conference (ECAC).
+Jean Yawkey Center Gymnasium The Jean Yawkey Center Gymnasium is the place where Saints pride comes alive.
+Emmanuel athletics offers 16 varsity sports including cross country, soccer, volleyball, basketball, lacrosse, softball, and indoor and outdoor track and field.
+Teams participate in the Great Northeast Athletic Conference (GNAC) and are affiliated with the National Collegiate Athletic Association (NCAA) and the Eastern College Athletic Conference (ECAC).

-Fitness centers can be found in the Jean Yawkey Center as well as St. Joseph Hall.
-Each is equipped with cardiovascular machines, circuit training and free weights.
-Here you can choose to challenge yourself with a workout on one of our TreadClimbers, explore adventurous terrain with our virtual reality stationary bikes or hit the weights.
-Prefer to get your exercise in the great outdoors?
-Boston's parks and waterways are rich with bike paths and jogging trails, and great skiing is just a short drive away.
+Our fitness center is equipped with cardiovascular machines, circuit training and free weights.
+Here, you can choose to challenge yourself with a workout on one of our TreadClimbers, explore adventurous terrain with our virtual reality stationary bikes or hit the weights.

 A Fitness Center can also be found in the basement of St. Joseph Hall, equipped with cardiovascular machines, circuit training and free weights.

-All residence halls have lounges and areas for study and community programming.
 St. Joseph Hall features a recreation room with pool tables, a fitness center and full kitchen for student's use.
 The main lounges in Loretto and St. Ann Hall offer large-screen televisions, ping pong tables, vending machines and wireless Internet access.
-In Julie Hall you'll find Hynes Square; a large multi-functional atrium.
+In Julie Hall, you'll find Hynes Square; a large multi-functional atrium.

-Colleges of the Fenway Colleges of the Fenway (COF) is a collaborative effort of six neighboring Boston-based colleges in the Fenway area: Emmanuel College, Massachusetts College of Art and Design, MCPHS University, Simmons College, Wentworth Institute of Technology and Wheelock College.
-Each semester, students have the opportunity to cross-register for courses at other institutions within the COF and participate in joint activities including intramural sports and performing arts.
+Colleges of the Fenway Colleges of the Fenway (COF) is a collaborative effort of six neighboring colleges in the Fenway area: Emmanuel College, Massachusetts College of Art and Design, MCPHS University, Simmons College, Wentworth Institute of Technology and Wheelock College.
+Each semester, students have the opportunity to cross-register for courses at other COF schools and participate in joint activities including intramural sports and performing arts.